 - Physical Possession: the property is physically taken over by the lending institute.

 - Symbolic Possession: the lending institute proceeds towards disposal of the property even though the borrower has physical possession.
-The authorised official conducts a Panchnama, in the presence of two witnesses, and takes possession of such property, to be taken care of and insured until sold or disposed.
+The authorized official conducts a Panchnama, in the presence of two witnesses, and takes possession of such property, to be taken care of and insured until sold or disposed.

 Following are the stages of foreclosure: